code-not-art/sketch/README.md

    The server will run on `localhost:1234`.

 1. The page will render the sketch defined in `src/art.tsx`.
 Open this file your editor of choice and write your sketch there.
-The server will watch for changes to the file, drawing to the canvas on the browser on save.
+The server will watch for changes to the file, drawing to the canvas on the browser whenever you save your work.

 ## Sketch Interface and Controls